The Truth Behind Nutrition Folklore

 Do Eggs Raise Your Cholesterol Levels?

-Although egg yolks contain cholesterol (about 184 milligrams [mg]), many scientists think that eating foods high in saturated fats and trans-fats has a greater impact than dietary cholesterol in raising blood cholesterol levels.
-Still, the daily recommended limit for people with normal cholesterol levels is 300 mg per day.
-This means that if you eat one egg, the rest of your day’s diet needs to be very low in cholesterol.
+Although egg yolks contain cholesterol (about 180-220 milligrams [mg]), many scientists think that eating foods high in saturated fats and trans-fats has a greater impact than dietary cholesterol in raising blood cholesterol levels.

 Does Eating Chocolate or Other Sugary Foods Give You Acne?

 There is no scientific evidence that eating any food, including chocolate or other sugary foods, leads to acne.
 Acne results from a combination of factors such as heredity, overactive oil glands, dead skin cells that block skin pores, and hormonal changes.
 However, some new research has been done that suggest that nutrition-related lifestyle factors may play a role in the development of acne.
-Specifically, a low glycemic index diet has been associated in one study with improvement of acne.
-However, more research is needed to clarify this.
+Specifically, a low glycemic index diet has been associated with improvement of acne.

 Will Carrots Improve Your Vision?